alephnode/alephnode/src/pages/05-treading-critical-rendering/index.md

 ---
-title: 'How Websites Happen: Treading the Critical Rendering Path'
+title: 'How Websites Happen, Part One: Treading the Critical Rendering Path'
 date: '2019-02-07'
 ---